muhammadanwaystudent/smc-docs/src/content/docs/creating/ai-images-and-videos.md

 ---
-title: Creating AI Images and Videos
+title: Creating AI Images and Videos Overview
 description: A work in progress guide for using AI to create SMC content.
 tableOfContents:
   maxHeadingLevel: 5